 0.92 |

-Rajasthan has the largest millet production and area under cultivation.
+Rajasthan has the largest millet production and the largest area under its cultivation.
 However, in terms of productivity (yield kg per hectare), Andhra Pradesh is the number one state, followed by Gujarat and Haryana.

 Due to numerous health and economic benefits, millets are now considered a key to ensuring food security in India.
-To tackle malnutrition in India and achieve the "zero hunger" goal by 2030 under the UN Sustainable Development Goal, the Indian government has prioritised millet production and its consumption.
-The initiatives include:
+To tackle malnutrition in India and achieve the ‘zero hunger’ goal by 2030 under the UN Sustainable Development Goal, the Indian government has prioritised millet production and its consumption.
+These initiatives include:

 Rajasthan is the largest producer of millets in India.